Scifabric/pybossa/doc/user/project_settings.rst

 Task Scheduler
 --------------

-PYBOSSA provides different task scheduler that will send tasks to the users in very different ways.
+PYBOSSA provides different task schedulers that will send tasks to the users in very different ways.

 |